Mal Meninga: Honours

 Meninga is regarded as an official spokesperson for the South Sea Islander community.

 The main grandstand at Canberra Stadium is named the "Mal Meninga Stand" in his honour.
 The Canberra Raiders' player of the year receives the Mal Meninga Medal in his honour since 2008 and a statue of him has been placed behind the Mal Meninga grandstand next to the one of Laurie Daley.

 He was inducted into the Sport Australia Hall of Fame in 1994 and the Australian Rugby League Hall of Fame in 2003.

 In February 2008, Meninga was named in the list of Australia's 100 Greatest Players (1908–2007) which was commissioned by the NRL and ARL to celebrate the code's centenary year in Australia.
 Meninga went on to be named as one of the centres, along with Reg Gasnier, in Australian rugby league's Team of the Century.
 Announced on 17 April 2008, the team is the panels' majority choice for each of the thirteen starting positions and four interchange players.

 In June 2008, he was chosen in the Queensland Rugby League's Team of the Century at centre.

-In 2009 as part of the Q150 celebrations, Mal Meninga was announced as one of the Q150 Icons of Queensland for his role as a "sports legend".
+In 2009 as part of the Q150 celebrations, Meninga was announced as one of the Q150 Icons of Queensland for his role as a "sports legend".

 In 2016, Meninga was a recipient of the Queensland Greats Awards.

 On 1 August 2018, Meninga was announced as one of The Immortals, along with Norm Provan, Frank Burge, Dave Brown and Dally Messenger.